mzazon/awesome-cloud-projects/azure/coordinated-database-migration-airflow-workflows/coordinated-database-migration-airflow-workflows.md

 ## Discussion

 This intelligent database migration orchestration solution demonstrates how Azure's managed services can transform complex, error-prone manual processes into automated, reliable workflows.
-By combining Azure Data Factory's Workflow Orchestration Manager with Database Migration Service, organizations gain the benefits of Apache Airflow's powerful workflow orchestration without the operational overhead of managing infrastructure.
+By combining Azure Data Factory's Workflow Orchestration Manager with the latest Azure Database Migration Service, organizations gain the benefits of Apache Airflow's powerful workflow orchestration without the operational overhead of managing infrastructure.
 The solution follows Azure Well-Architected Framework principles by implementing proper monitoring, security, and reliability patterns.
-For comprehensive guidance on migration best practices, see the [Azure Database Migration Guide](https://docs.microsoft.com/en-us/azure/dms/) and [Data Factory Workflow Orchestration documentation](https://docs.microsoft.com/en-us/azure/data-factory/concepts-workflow-orchestration-manager).
+For comprehensive guidance on migration best practices, see the [Azure Database Migration Guide](https://docs.microsoft.com/en-us/azure/dms/) and [Azure Data Factory Workflow Orchestration documentation](https://learn.microsoft.com/en-us/azure/data-factory/concepts-workflow-orchestration-manager).

 The architectural pattern implemented here enables organizations to handle complex migration scenarios involving database dependencies, custom validation logic, and automated rollback capabilities.
 Apache Airflow's DAG-based approach provides version control for migration processes, enabling testing and collaborative development of migration workflows.
 This is particularly valuable for large enterprises managing hundreds of databases with complex interdependencies.
-For detailed Airflow development guidance, refer to the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/) and [Azure Monitor integration patterns](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/monitoring-solutions).
+For detailed Airflow development guidance, refer to the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/) and [Azure Monitor integration patterns](https://docs.microsoft.com/en-us/azure/azure-monitor/essentials/diagnostic-settings).

 From a cost perspective, this solution optimizes expenses through serverless execution models and managed services that scale based on actual usage.
-The Workflow Orchestration Manager automatically scales Airflow workers based on workload demands, while Database Migration Service charges only for active migration operations.
+The Workflow Orchestration Manager automatically scales Airflow workers based on workload demands, while the new Azure Database Migration Service charges only for active migration operations.
 Azure Monitor provides comprehensive observability with pay-per-use pricing for logs and metrics.
 For cost optimization strategies, review the [Azure Cost Management documentation](https://docs.microsoft.com/en-us/azure/cost-management-billing/) and consider implementing automated resource scheduling for non-production environments.

-> **Tip**: Use Azure DevOps or GitHub Actions to implement CI/CD pipelines for your Airflow DAGs, enabling automated testing and deployment of migration workflows.
-This approach ensures migration processes are properly tested before production use and maintains version control for critical migration logic.
+> **Warning**: Azure Database Migration Service (classic) - SQL scenarios are being deprecated on March 15, 2026.
+Plan to migrate to the latest Azure Database Migration Service available through Azure Data Studio or Azure Portal.
+Additionally, for new Apache Airflow projects, Microsoft recommends using Apache Airflow in Microsoft Fabric as the Workflow Orchestration Manager will only be Generally Available in Microsoft Fabric in Q1 CY2025.

 ## Challenge